dottjt/reddit_response/README.md

 // feeling miserable/anxiety message - it's not just about stopping porn/masturbation.
 You also need to replace that with something else.

 - need to refactor the regex patterns into logical groups, as well as create certain
-- Don't delete the last user post if it's the last one.
 - Not just toRemove, but I need a filter which nullifies positive case i.e. New to NoFap then don't delete.
 - Target the nofap website, not just reddit.
 Increase your userbase :)
 - nofap